elugens/hello-javascript/docs/additional-questions/frames-windows/clickjacking-attack.md

 ```

 In this example, the attacker creates a malicious webpage (`attacker.html`) with an invisible button (`#invisibleButton`) layered on top of a legitimate website shown within an iframe.
-When unsuspecting users visit the attacker's page, they are tricked into clicking the invisible button, triggering the malicious action (in this case, an alert message).
+When unsuspecting users visit the attacker's page, they are tricked into clicking the invisible button, triggering the malicious action (in this case, an console.log message).

 It's important to note that actual clickjacking attacks can be more sophisticated and involve complex techniques to conceal the malicious elements and deceive users effectively.